ellis882/NuBiQ-quiz-online-mp2/README.md

 -   ### Further Testing

     -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-    -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5/6, iPhone 8, iPad & Ipad Pro.
+    -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5/SE, iPhone 6/7/8(plus), iPad & Ipad Pro.
     -   The website was tested on [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) for desktop and mobile. [desktop](testing/lighthouse-desktop-nubiq.pdf) & [mobile](testing/lighthouse-mobile-nubiq.pdf)

 -   ### Known Bugs

+    -   On mobile devices the Enter Your Email had covered the whole width of the screen this can look out of proportion.
+    -   On mobile devices the open en closed sidebar took out to much space so that the content of the website could not be seen good.
+Debugged that to take away the open en closed sidebar.
     -

 ## Deployment